-We Are Only Fully Alive when We’re Helping Others_299
+We Are Only Fully Alive When We’re Helping Others

 By Rick Warren